Monitoring

 From ignored spreadsheet emails to monitoring that works while you sleep.

 Cypris is an AI-powered R&D intelligence platform used by innovation and IP teams at global manufacturers.
-Monitoring — recurring intelligence on the patents, papers, and competitors a customer tracks — was the product's most frequent touchpoint and its most ignored.
+Monitoring, the recurring intelligence customers set up on patents, papers, and competitors, was the product's most frequent touchpoint and its most ignored.
 Over fourteen months I led it through two full generations: a ground-up rebuild that replaced Excel attachments with AI-summarized in-platform reports, and then Agentic Monitoring, which turns those reports into an autonomous intelligence layer.

 Role

-Product Designer & de-facto PM — we have no PM, so I wrote the PRD, ran the roadmap, defined the measurement plan, and led post-launch research
+Product Designer & de-facto PM.
+No PM on the team, so I wrote the PRD, ran the roadmap, defined the measurement plan, and led post-launch research

 Team